Udgin/blog/blog.md

-## Machine Learning Init - 14 November, 2016
+## Machine Learning Init.
+Linear Regression.
+Gradient Descent - 14 November, 2016

 The information is from this [course](https://www.coursera.org/learn/machine-learning/).